galaktor/mechanical-keyboard/cmdr-pixel/README.md

 ## Layout features
 * swapped the `@` and `"` (more UK-ish)
-* dedicated legends for two of the VP3's default layer functions:
+* dedicated legends for some of the VP3's default layer functions:
   * arrow keys on `JIKL`
   * volume control on `SDF`
   * default layer selector on `M`